rabanti-github/PicoXLSX4j/README.md

 * Changed package structure to ch.rabanti.picoxlsx4j
 * Complete replacement of the old style handling
 * Added more options to assign styles to cells
+* Added Shortner (property WS) to reduce the code overhead
+* Added Save option to save the XLSX file as stream
 * Added an option for sanitizing of worksheet names
 * Replaced specific exception classes with general exceptions (e.g. StyleException, FormatException or WorksheetException)
 * Added functions to retrieve stored data and the current cell address